timnarr/kirby-sanitize-filenames/README.md

 # Kirby Sanitize Filenames

-This plugin provides filename manipulation using file hooks for Kirby CMS.

-## Features
-- Converts filenames to different case styles (PascalCase, camelCase, snake_case, kebab-case).
-- Sanitizes file names.
-- Option to add a prefix to every file.
+**Sanitize Filenames for Kirby CMS** – This plugin automatically transforms and sanitizes filenames using file hooks.
+It can converts filenames to different case styles, like `PascalCase`, `camelCase`, `snake_case`, and `kebab-case`.
+It also sanitizes filenames by modifying special characters and allows adding a custom prefix for consistent file naming.

 ## Installation
 ### Download
 Download and copy this repository to `/site/plugins/kirby-sanitize-filenames`.

 ### Composer
 ```
 composer require timnarr/kirby-sanitize-filenames
 ```